Last updated: 200411, 200704

 Constructs and Shape Change

-Magical constructs are those items (staff, bean, statue, etc.) that turn into a creature.
-In those cases:
+Magical constructs are items (staff, bean, statue, etc.) that turn into a creature.
+By default:

 - It takes the round of activation for an item to assume the form of a creature and prepare to take action.